modelica/ModelicaSpecification/RationaleMCP/0035/Readme.md

 * A new translation is additionally a review of the current state and can result in a better quality of both language versions.
 * Users can even write their own translation, when having a template *.pot-File for the library.

-Use case for your proposal that show how it is applied.
+The use case for the proposal is the MSL 4.0.
-* POT-File of current MSL 4.0 library --> this translation template is provided by ESI and filled for the Hydraulics Pump ...
+* POT-File of current MSL 4.0 library --> this translation template is provided and filled for the Hydraulics Pump.
 (*add pictures*)

-*For each use case state how it could be implemented by current Modelica at best and why the current Modelica does not suffice for this application.*

-Proposed changes in Specification:
-* Add section 13.6 into "external ressources" which describes following:
+Proposed changes to the specification are described in SpecificationText.md.
+It consists of a new section **13.6 Multilingual Descriptions** which contains:
-* Where shall the translation file be stored (Subfolder Language in the Resources Folder; proposal see below in tool implementation [step 3](#3.-file-storage))
+* Where the translation files to be stored
-* How does a GNU gettext translation template for a library look like and which kind of descriptive texts shall be included (proposal in tool implementation [step 1](#1.-read-out-a-translation-template-file))?
+* How does a GNU gettext translation template for a library look like and which kind of descriptive texts shall be included?
-* How does a GNU gettext translation of a library look like (proposal in tool implementation [step 2](#2.-translation-of-the-template-file-into-a-language-file))?
 * Which strings should be translated:

-The following Modelica constructs shall be translated:
-* Description / comment
-* choices annotation
-* missingInnerMessage, obsolete, unassignedMessage annotations
-* Dialog.[group|tab] annotations
-* Dialog.[load|save]Selector.[caption|filter] annotations
-* Documentation.[info|revisions] annotations
-* Text in diagram

-The precise updated text of the specification is part of this branch/pull-request: No.
+The precise updated text of the specification is part of this branch/pull-request: Yes.

 # Backwards Compatibility
 The proposal is backwards compatible.
 All multilingual text changes can be applied without effect at existing Modelica code.